Innocence of Muslims: Plot and description

 The video titled "The Real Life of Muhammad", uploaded on July 1, 2012, has a running time of 13:03 in 480p format.
 The video "Muhammad Movie Trailer" was uploaded on July 2, 2012, with a running time of 13:51 in 1080p format.
 They are similar in content.

-The trailer opens with a scene portraying the reportedly increasing persecution of Copts and poor human rights in Egypt around the time of the film's production, with increases in church burnings, religious intolerance and sectarian violence against the 10% population of Egypt that are Copts, as well as complaints that authorities have failed to protect this population.
+The trailer opens with a scene portraying the increasing persecution of Copts and poor human rights in Egypt around the time of the film's production, with increases in church burnings, religious intolerance and sectarian violence against the 10% population of Egypt that are indigenous Copts, as well as complaints that authorities have failed to protect this population.
 The New York Times stated: "The trailer opens with scenes of Egyptian security forces standing idle as Muslims pillage and burn the homes of Egyptian Christians.
 Then it cuts to cartoonish scenes depicting the Prophet Muhammad as a child of uncertain parentage, a buffoon, a womanizer, a homosexual, a child molester, and a greedy, bloodthirsty thug."

 Most references to Islam were overdubbed over the original spoken lines after filming had been completed.
 The film's 80 cast and crew members have disavowed the film: "The entire cast and crew are extremely upset and feel taken advantage of by the producer. ...
 We are deeply saddened by the tragedies that have occurred."

 The script was originally about life in Egypt 2,000 years ago and was titled Desert Warrior.
 It was a story about a character called "Master George".
 Several actors were brought in to overdub lines.
 They were directed to say specific words, such as "Muhammad".

-The trailer opens in a medical office, where a presumably Muslim police officer is bragging to Copts, including a doctor, about Muhammed's polygamous romantic life, and implying that Muhammad's marital and sexual practices are a model for all Muslim men.
+The trailer opens in a medical office, where a presumably Muslim police officer is bragging to Copts, including a doctor, about Muhammad's polygamous romantic life, and implying that Muhammad's marital and sexual practices are a model for all Muslim men.
 The Copts remain unimpressed, and one of them replies with sarcasm, thus irritating the police officer.
 The scene then cuts to anti-Coptic mob attacks taking place outside the clinic.
 As an Islamic call to prayer is sung from somewhere in the area, Muslims are shown committing arson and looting a business which appears to be the clinic, as police do nothing.
 A young woman wearing a cross is apparently murdered by the rioters.
 In the final shot of this segment, the police officer who had earlier been arguing in the clinic is seen standing passively in the street, holding some unidentified items presumably looted from the targeted businesses.